leesadie/prostateimaging/README.md

 # Prostate Imaging Models

+The models in this repository were built solely as test cases to validate an end-to-end workflow for AI/ML modeling with medical image data.
+No effort was made to optimize model performance or accuracy, and thus models are not meant for clinical or research decision-making.

-Tests from building models with 3D prostate MR images to design and validate an end-to-end workflow for modeling with medical image data.
-Models are built for testing this workflow only.
+These tests involve building models with 3D prostate MR images to design and validate workflows for customers building AI/ML models with medical imaging data.

 ## Models